-It’s important to find the best language for scraping since it doesn’t make sense to go with a tech stack that doesn’t yield the desired results or could drain your resources.
+Looking to extract external data from the web and are in search of the best ways to do it?
+Web crawling and scraping could be the expedition as we’re here to help.
+But first, let’s find the best programming languages for web scraping.
+Why?
+Since it doesn’t make sense to go with a tech stack that doesn’t yield the desired results or else, could drain your resources.

-It’s said that the best programming language is the one you already know.
+It is said that the best programming language is the one you already know.
 This is true to an extent with web scraping too.
 If you have prior experience in programming, it won’t be a bad idea to find some pre-built resources that support web scraping in that language.
-Since you already have the know-how of that language, you’re likely to come to speed much faster while learning to scrape with it.
+Since you already have the know-how of that programming language, you’re likely to come to speed much faster while learning to crawl with it.
 You can consider this as a stepping stone.

-When you start out with web scraping, you don’t really need to start from the scratch as there are many third party libraries dedicated to web scraping which you can easily master.
+When you start out with web scraping, you don’t really need to start from scratch as there are many third-party libraries dedicated to web crawling that you can easily master.
 To find a web scraping library for the language you know, you can do a simple google search like this:

 “your language name web scraping library”